Written by: Lennon-McCartney

 In the studio

-A version from this first day was selected for inclusion in the unreleased Get Back album, along with a snippet of speech in which Lennon asked Starr to hit the cymbals hard after the intro, to "give me the courage to come screaming in."
+A version from the following day was selected for inclusion in the unreleased Get Back album, along with a snippet of speech in which Lennon asked Starr to hit the cymbals hard after the intro, to “give me the courage to come screaming in.”

 We recorded it in the basement of Apple for Let It Be and later did it up on the roof for the film.
 We went through it quite a lot for this one.
 I sang harmony on it, which makes me wonder if I helped with a couple of words, but I don't think so.
 It was John's song.